• Home

 Rugs aren’t just for dining rooms!
 Kitchen rugs are a popular way to add a little bit of texture and style to your cooking space or beneath your kitchen table or breakfast nook.
 Because kitchens are high traffic areas prone to spills, it is a good idea to choose a low-pile rug (less than 0.25”) in a durable material that can be easily cleaned.
 Check product details for rugs that are machine washable or are indoor/outdoor compatible, as these will stand up better to moisture and spot cleaning than more delicate rug materials.

-If you are working or studying from home much of the time, a smartly-appointed home office can help you feel organized, confident, and motivated throughout your work hours.
+If you are working or studying from home much of the time, a smartly appointed home office can help you feel organized, confident, and motivated throughout your work hours.

-Study rug sizing and placement will depend on the size of your space and the purpose you want your rug to serve.
+Office rug sizing and placement will depend on the size of your space and the purpose you want your rug to serve.

 • Office Area Rugs are sized according to the total dimensions of your room, filling at least half of the floor space.
 They add cohesion to your office furniture and protect your flooring.